reporterbrooke/bu-data-jo-spring-2020/README.md

 # bu-data-jo-spring-2020
-An intro to github for journalists
+An intro to github for journalists is proceeding with challenge

 ## Markdown rules
 * Readme files look great in markdown!